-The most successful contestants are the people who’ve done the work beforehand.
-They know the judges, as the Pizza Cupcake team demonstrates in the above clip, what they’ve invested in in the past, both on and off the show, and why.
-They have any relevant patents in place.
-They’ve done their market research and can demonstrate there’s an interest or need in the product.
+The most successful contestants are the people who’ve done their research beforehand.
+They know the judges — as the Pizza Cupcake team demonstrates in the above clip — what the investors have in their portfolios, both on and off the show, and why.
+They have relevant patents in place.
+They’ve done their market research and can demonstrate that there’s an interest or need in the product.
 And they’ve usually practiced their pitch in front of investors, or at least an audience who offers honest feedback, multiple times.

 Any work in innovation, internal or external, needs to encourage your group to do the same thing.
-Clearly developed ideas will win, regardless of structure, but the more work that goes into an idea, the better it’ll be.
+Clearly developed ideas will win regardless of structure, and anticipating questions and challenges wins over tough audiences.

 Innovation Involves Everyone

-The show makes this clear, however.
-In fact, Beyond The Tank underscores it with two seasons of sometimes difficult business decisions where the Sharks offer advice or even actively take the reins of the company temporarily.
+Beyond The Tank underscores this with two seasons of sometimes difficult business decisions, where the Sharks offer advice or even actively take the reins of the company temporarily.
 Your innovation strategy should be built on the same concept; people beyond your innovation team should become invested in what you do and its success.

-When Doorbot appeared on the show in 2013, it was a disaster, and the CEO, Jamie Siminoff, acknowledges as much.
-The sharks were all highly skeptical a WiFi-enabled doorbell with a camera in it had any value beyond being a neat gimmick, and almost all of them passed, with one offering a deal the company couldn’t accept.
+When Doorbot appeared on the show in 2013, it was a disaster — and CEO Jamie Siminoff acknowledges as much.
+The sharks were all skeptical that a WiFi-enabled doorbell with a camera in it had any value, and almost all of them passed, with one offering a deal the company couldn’t accept.

 A few years later, Siminoff was a guest judge.
-The sharks may not have seen the value, but consumers absolutely did, and Doorbot began moving far more products and saving the company in the process.
-Ultimately the company was renamed Ring and sold to Amazon, which uses it to streamline their delivery.
+The sharks may not have seen the value at the time, but consumers absolutely did, and Doorbot began moving far more products and saving the company in the process.
+Ultimately the company was renamed Ring and sold to Amazon, which uses the online eCommerce giant to streamline its delivery.

-This is true even if, unlike Ring, the device has no obvious utility.
-The Gato Cafe, for example, struck out hard, yet by 2019, there were 125 cat cafes around the world.
+This is true even if, unlike Ring, the product has no obvious utility.
+The Gato Cafe, for example, struck out hard on Shark Tank, yet by 2019, there were 125 cat cafes around the world.

 What we can draw from these pitches is that nobody has a complete view of any market, and there’s always room in any innovation strategy for humility.

 One of the most invaluable parts of the process, for many entrepreneurs, is the constructive feedback from the sharks, whether it’s positive or negative.
-They’ve brought products to market themselves, dozens of times, across a host of industries and are often able to spot problems that are only obvious when you haven’t worked with an idea day in and day out.
-While this can be tough to hear in a high-pressure environment, many who go on the show incorporate the feedback even without an investment.
+They’ve brought products to market themselves dozens of times across a host of industries and are often able to spot problems that are only clear when you haven’t worked with an idea day in and day out.
+While this can be tough to hear in a high-pressure environment, many entrepreneurs who go on the show incorporate the feedback even without an investment.

 Make sure constructive feedback is part of your innovation strategy, as well.
 It can inspire even people with rough ideas to try again.